bvasko/PlaySpace/README.md

 ## Description

 PlaySpace is a music sharing app designed to share Spotify playlists.
 Save your playlists to the app and learn what others are listening to.
-Users can share playlists
+Save your favorite playlists from friends and comment and upvote them.

 ## Table of Contents